-Planning a trip to Europe?
-Our guide covers the essentials you will need in your packing list for Europe.
-This continent is one of our favourites regions of the world to explore.
-Furthermore, if you’re searching for a Europe packing list that will be light enough to carry so you can move around from country to country with ease, then you’re in luck.
+Furthermore, if you’re searching for a Europe packing list that will be light enough to carry so you can easily move around from country to country, then you’re in luck.

-Items on the list below are more focused on a packing list for Europe summer.
-However, if you’re travelling during winter, you may need a few extra layers.
-We’ve got a few suggestions at the end to complete the ULTIMATE packing list for Europe for any season.
+However, you may need a few extra layers if you’re travelling during winter.
+We’ve got a few suggestions to complete the ULTIMATE packing list for Europe for any season.

 Travelling around Europe is thrilling!
 Expect your trip to be full of diversity, adventure, warm hospitality, many beaches, world-class cities, and amazing food!
 You need to read our food map of Europe before you get there.